Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-rough-roadmap.md

 You may also consider buying the Oppressor Mk II if you don't own it yet.
 Although it is unfortunately many griefers' favorite vehicle, it is still essential and very helpful for Special Cargo and The Diamond Casino Heist.
-You should first own a Nightclub and a Terrobyte, and complete five [Client Jobs](null) to unlock the cheaper Trade Price of Oppressor Mk II.
+You should first own a Nightclub and a Terrorbyte, and complete five [Client Jobs](null) to unlock the cheaper Trade Price of Oppressor Mk II.
 Then, if you don't need it immediately, you can wait until it is on sale so that you can buy it at a even lower price.
 Otherwise, you can just pay the original Trade Price